Zhengzhou

 Henan pepper soup is the breakfast Zhengzhou wakes up to.

-The bowl is built on a long-simmered bone broth thickened with starch until it sits in the spoon, then carried with beef or mutton strips, gluten, daylily, wood-ear and translucent vermicelli.
-White pepper sets the heat, vinegar lifts the tang, sesame oil rounds the finish.
-The flavour reads as warm pepper, sharp vinegar and savoury beef in turn, a slow-sipped bowl rather than a quick one.
+The bowl is built on a long-simmered bone broth thickened with starch until it sits in the spoon, carried with beef or mutton strips, gluten, daylily, wood-ear and vermicelli.
+White pepper sets the heat, vinegar lifts the tang, sesame oil rounds the finish: a slow-sipped bowl, warm pepper and savoury beef in turn.

-We choose a respected old breakfast house and time the stop for the early window, when the broth is still in the deep simmer and the pepper has not flattened on the burner.
-Your guide orders both the classic version and the meatball variant so a first-timer reads the dish across two registers, with mantou bread set on the side for the sopping.
+We choose a respected old breakfast house and time the stop for the early window, when the broth is still in the deep simmer.
+Your guide orders both the classic and the meatball variant so a first-timer reads the dish across two registers, with mantou bread on the side for the sopping.

 Shows and experiences